Gradient flows for empirical Bayes in high-dimensional linear models: Experiments

 \section{Experiments}

+To allow the flexibility of fitting a smooth prior, we consider optimizing the marginal likelihood $\bar F_n(g)$ in (\ref{def:npmle}) with an additional smoothing-spline penalty (as suggested classically in \cite{goodd1971nonparametric}, and also studied for deconvolution estimation in sequence models in \cite{madrid2018deconvolution}):

+By tuning the magnitude of $\lambda$, we may trade off optimization of the data log-likelihood $\bar F_n(g)$ with the smoothness of the fitted prior $\hat g$.
+We discuss the implementation details of the EBflow algorithm for (\ref{eq:smoothobjective}) in Appendix~\ref{subsec:ebflow_smoothness}.

-We compare the discretized method of Section \ref{sec:method}---hereafter referred to as EBflow---with several more ``vanilla'' versions of Monte-Carlo expectation maximization (MCEM) and with an approach based on mean-field variational inference using coordinate ascent updates (CAVI).
+We compare EBflow described in Section \ref{sec:discretize} with several versions of Monte-Carlo expectation maximization (MCEM), and with an approach based on mean-field variational inference using coordinate ascent updates (CAVI).
+We implement all methods to estimate the weights of a discrete prior $\sum_{k=1}^K w_k \delta_{b_k}$ with $K=61$ fixed and equally spaced support points $b_1,\ldots,b_K \in [-3,3]$.

-For MCEM, the most direct comparison is with an implementation using ULA to approximate the E-step, with the same latent parameter $\bvarphi=\btheta+\z$ (with $\z \sim \N(0,\tau^2\Id)$) as in EBflow.
-We perform $T_\text{iter}$ ULA iterations (\ref{eq:phiupdate}) with fixed step size $\eta^\varphi$ and prior weights $w$ between M-steps, and update $w$ in each M-step by computing the NPMLE in the sequence model (\ref{def:gau_seq}) from the coordinates $(\varphi_{t,j})_{j=1}^p$ in the past $T_\text{iter}$ iterations.
-This update is a convex program, which we solve using CVXR.
+For MCEM, the most direct comparison is with an EM implementation using the same latent parameter $\bvarphi$ as in EBflow, sampling iterates $\{\bvarphi_t\}_{t \geq 0}$ using an Unadjusted Langevin Algorithm (ULA) to compute a Monte Carlo approximation for the E-step.
+We perform $T_\text{iter}$ ULA iterations (\ref{eq:phiupdate}) with step size $\eta^\varphi$ between M-steps, and update the prior in each M-step by computing the NPMLE (with fixed support and estimated weights) in the sequence model (\ref{eq:varphiseqmodel}) based on the coordinates $(\varphi_{t,j})_{j=1}^p$ of the past $T_\text{iter}$ iterations.
+This update is a convex program, which we solve using CVXR with the CSC solver.
 We refer to this method as Langevin-MCEM.

-We also compare to a Gibbs-MCEM method and to CAVI in the original parametrization by $\btheta$.
-For Gibbs-MCEM, we perform $T_\text{iter}$ Gibbs sampling iterations between updates of prior weights $w$, each iteration resampling $\{\theta_j\}_{j \in [p]}$ in sequence.
-For CAVI, we optimize the variational representation of the marginal log-likelihood over priors and product posteriors for $\boldsymbol{\theta}$, by updating the posterior distribution for each coordinate $\{\theta_j\}_{j \in [p]}$ in sequence, followed by the prior.
-As a short burn-in period, we perform the first 200 iterations of EBflow, Langevin-MCEM, and Gibbs-MCEM without updating prior weights $w$, under the initialization $w=\operatorname{Uniform}(\{b_1,\ldots,b_K\})$.
-Further details of the methods are discussed in Appendix \ref{sec:other_algo}.
+We also compare to a Gibbs-MCEM method and to CAVI, both operating in the original latent variable parametrization by $\btheta$.
+For Gibbs-MCEM, we perform $T_\text{iter}$ Gibbs sampling iterations between updates of the prior, each iteration resampling $\{\theta_j\}_{j \in [p]}$ in sequence.
+For CAVI, we optimize the Gibbs free energy over priors $g(\theta)$ and product-law posteriors $q(\btheta)=\prod_{j=1}^p q_j(\theta_j)$ by updating $\{q_j\}_{j \in [p]}$ in sequence, followed by the prior $g$.

-In \prettyref{sec:simgaussian} we first discuss some theoretical considerations on parameter tuning, such as step sizes and the reparametrization parameter $\tau$.
-We focus on a simple setting with Gaussian prior and i.i.d.\ Gaussian design as a benchmark to choose the parameters of EBflow and other methods, so that they all have reasonable performance in this pilot example.
-In \prettyref{sec:comparison}, we then compare these methods across other priors and designs.